juliamichalow/sti-symptom-aetiology/README.md

 # sti-symptom-aetiology
-Code for the paper Michalow _et al_.
-"Aetiology of vaginal discharge, urethral discharge, and genital ulcer in sub-Saharan Africa: systematic review and meta-regression."
-(Under submission)
+Code for the paper Michalow, Julia, et al. "Aetiology of vaginal discharge, urethral discharge, and genital ulcer in sub-Saharan Africa: A systematic review and meta-regression."
+PLoS Medicine 21.5 (2024): e1004385.

 ## File structure